 Go to Edit > Deselect.

-2. Create Various Sun Rays
+2. How to Create Various Photoshop Light Rays

-Make the SUN RAYS layer invisible by clicking on the eye icon to the left of the layer.
+Make the SUN RAYS layer Invisible by clicking on the eye icon to the left of the layer.

 Click on the SUN RAYS 1 layer.
 Go to Filter > Blur > Radial Blur and set the panel as shown below.
-Set Amount to 99 and select Zoom Blur Method.
+Set Amount to 99 and select the Zoom Blur Method.
 Move the Blur Center to the top left corner.

-After you're done, press OK.
+To create sunbeams in Photoshop, press OK.
 Take a look at the result of this step.